mongodb/docs/source/mms-console.rst

 - The version of MongoDB running on this process.

 The second line contains nine links that control the host statistics page.
-The current selection is displayed in a larger font.
+MMS displays the current selection in a larger font.
+In the second line there is a "window" selector that narrows the amount of data displayed.
 These options are:

 - "by minute," which is the default setting.
 All charts plot one data point per minute.
+The "window" options are:

+  - "one hour," which is the default window for this selection and charts 1 hour of data.

+  - "six hours," which charts 6 hours of data.

+  - "twelve hours," which charts 12 hours of data.

+  - "twenty-four hours," which charts 24 hours of data.

 - "by 5min," which re-plots all charts with five-minute averages.
+The "window" options are:

+  - "six hours," which charts 6 hours of data.

+  - "twelve hours," which charts 12 hours of data.

+  - "twenty-four hours," which is the default window for this selection and charts 24 hours of data.

+  - "forty-eight hours," which charts 24 hours of data.

 - "by hour," which re-plots all charts with hourly averages.
+The "window" options are:

+  - "one day," which charts 1 day of data.

+  - "one week," which charts 1 week of data.

+  - "two weeks," which charts 2 weeks of data.

+  - "one month," which is the default window for this selection and charts 1 month of data.

+  - "two months," which charts 2 months of data.

-- "by day," which re-plots the chart to display a period of time greater than 24 hours, Possible scopes are: "week," "two week," "month," "six month" and "year."
+- "by day," which re-plots the chart to display a period of time greater than 24 hours.
+The "window" options are:

+  - "one week," which charts 1 week of data.

+  - "two weeks," which charts 2 weeks of data.

+  - "one month," which is the default window for this selection and charts 1 month of data

+  - "six months," which charts 6 months of data.

+  - "one year," which charts 1 year of data.

 - "range," which allows you to specify a time rage for the charts to display.